shahidul034/Data-Structures-and-Algorithm-Tutorial/lecture/lec 7-8(module B).md

 For predicate logic, we use functions to represent predicates and loops or comprehensions for quantifiers.

+> [!NOTE]
+> any looks for at least one true instance.
+> all requires every instance to be true.

 #### **Universal Quantifier ( ∀ ):**
 ```python
 # Define the domain and predicate